cryptopunksnotdead/legal/reddit.md

 # More Reddit Updates

-On Wed, March 29th 2023 I get a private message from AdminMessengerBot via /r/reddit.com sent
+On Wed, March 29th 2023 I got a private message [response] sent via /r/reddit.com from AdminMessengerBot

 **re: Subreddit Ban Appeal on r/CryptoPunksDev**

 Thank you for your report!
 We appreciate you sending this in, but we no longer use this system to handle reports that can be made here [http://www.reddit.com/report].
-If you don’t have an account, don’t worry, you can go here [https://www.reddithelp.com/hc/en-us/requests/new].
+If you don't have an account, don't worry, you can go here [https://www.reddithelp.com/hc/en-us/requests/new].

 For account issues please visit this article [https://www.reddithelp.com/hc/en-us/articles/360045734511].